IC Markets is a CFD broker that offers trading services for currencies, commodities, bonds, digital currencies, indices and stocks.

 What is the meaning of IC Markets?

 The meaning of IC in IC Markets is ‘International Capital’.
 The broker is regulated in Australia as International Capital Markets Pty Ltd.

 Yes, you can use IC Markets in Australia.
-IC Markets is regulated in Australia and you can create an account on their website and start trading on their platform.
+IC Markets is regulated in Australia by ASIC and you can create an account on their website and start trading on their platform.

 How long does it take to withdraw from IC Markets?

 All withdrawals on IC Markets are processed within 24 hours and it takes about 3-5 days to receive funds for card withdrawals, sometimes up to 10 business days.

 E-wallets withdraws are processed instantly, domestic bank wire transfers are received in the next business day, while international transfers take up to 14 business days to receive funds.

 What is the minimum deposit for IC Markets?

 The suggested minimum deposit for IC Markets is US$200 (AUD 300) on all accounts.
 You can deposit a smaller amount, but this may limit the types of trades you can execute and the volume you can trade.

 Note: Your capital is at risk